trynthink/scout/docs/quick_start_guide.rst

 4. Prepare ECMs for analysis
 ----------------------------

-Enter the following command line argument (see Local Execution :ref:`tuts-2` for additional guidance):
+Enter the following command line argument (see Local Execution :ref:`tuts-2` for additional guidance  and execution :ref:`options <tuts-2-cmd-opts>`):

 **Windows** ::